Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

 In realistic experimental implementations, the number of rounds is usually determined by the rate at which the single-photon source generates photons, and the amount of time Alice and Bob spend running the protocol to generate the key.
 In typical quantum dot implementations, the rate is typically around $\nu = 75$ MHz \cite{Uppueabc8268,Tomm:2021vq,wang_towards_2019}.
 Furthermore, in order to consider one out of the $n$ protocol rounds to be successful, Alice and Bob need to get a positive response from the CHS.
 Therefore, the distance between both parties is a key aspect to take into account.
 Large distances between Alice and Bob lead to a decreasing probability of heralding, as it is more likely for the heralding photon to get lost on its route to the CHS.
-In general, the transmission efficiency can be written as

-where $L$ is the distance between Alice and Bob and $L_0$ is the attenuation length of the media through which the light travels (the factor of two arises because the distance to the CHS is only half the distance between Alice and Bob).
+In general, the transmission efficiency can be written as $\eta_t = \eta_{\text{conv}}\exp{-\tfrac{L}{2L_0}}$, where $L$ is the distance between Alice and Bob, $L_0$ is the attenuation length of the media through which the light travels (the factor of two arises because the distance to the CHS is only half the distance between Alice and Bob), and $\eta_{\text{conv}}$ is the efficiency conversion to telecommunication wavelength.
+The wavelength conversion is needed as InGaAs quantum dots typically emit at 947 nm, while telecommunication optical fibers operate at either 1300 nm or 1550 nm.
+We set the efficiency of this process to $\eta_{\text{conv}}=0.5$, as shown experimentally \cite{dalio2022,zahidy2023}.
 For optical fibers at the telecommunication wavelength a typical value is $L_0 = 22$ km.

-Thus, the transmission efficiency $\eta_t$ affects the probability of heralding $P_h$, which we get by summing all the probability terms that correspond to acceptance from the CHS (see Table \ref{tab:prob_contr_updated}).
+The transmission efficiency $\eta_t$ affects the probability of heralding $P_h$, which we get by summing all the probability terms that correspond to acceptance from the CHS (see Table S1 in Supplementary Material).
 These terms already account for all possibilities of emission of a second-generated photon when $g^{(2)}\neq0$.
 We note that this probability is as well a function of the beam splitter transmittance $T$ (see Fig.~\ref{Fig:CHS:setup}), such that small values of $T$ lead to low values of the heralding probability but to higher asymptotic key rates per successful heralding, as we reduce the chance of sending two photons to the CHS.
-On the other hand, big values of $T$ increase the heralding probability at the cost of reducing the security of the key.
-Thus, in order to establish long enough keys between Alice and Bob, the probability of heralding, and therefore the transmissivity $T$, plays a fundamental role.
+On the other hand, large values of $T$ increase the heralding probability at the cost of reducing the security of the key.
+Thus, in order to establish sufficiently long keys between Alice and Bob, the probability of heralding, and therefore the transmissivity $T$, plays a fundamental role.